ooni/spec/backends/bk-005-ooni-run-v2.md

 * `https://api.ooni.io/api/v1/ooni_run/{ooni_run_link_id}`

+# 6.0 Future work

-Moreover, we could at some point host these links on s3 or github and have them be accessible via URLs in the form:
+We could at some point host these links on s3 or github and have them be accessible via URLs in the form:

 * `https://raw.githubusercontent.com/ooni/run-links/master/data/{ooni_run_link_id}.json`